 All the victims were on their way back from a German language course when the explosive, hung in a plastic bag on a fence near the Wehrhahn station entrance, went off, sparking panic.

 Duesseldorf police launched a sweeping investigation, following up on hundreds of clues, more than 900 tips from the public and testimony from over 1,000 people without producing a major lead.

-They had even questioned Spies for several hours and placed him under surveillance soon after the bombing before determining they did not have enough evidence to arrest him.
+They had even questioned Ralf S. for several hours and placed him under surveillance soon after the bombing before determining they did not have enough evidence to arrest him.

-The investigation, long dormant, was only revived in 2011, after a series of 10 murders by a band of neo-Nazis.
+The criminal probe, long dormant, was only revived in 2011, after a series of 10 murders by a band of neo-Nazis.